+Anthropology and Archaeology are two fields of study between which certain differences can be identified.
 Anthropology is a very popular field of study and belongs to social sciences.
-It is in fact, study of man as the word itself is made up of anthropos, meaning man, and logos, meaning study.
-So everything about man, not just in the present but from ancient past also makes up the subject matter of anthropology.
-Archaeology (archeology) is also study of the artifacts dug out from below the surface of the earth (related to men from the past).
-This study, tells us a lot about the culture, lifestyle and history of ancient men.
-Thus, both subjects are, in a broader sense, studying about man in general.
-Archaeology is thus, a part of anthropology which is akin to sociology of the ancient man.
-Despite such close relation and similarities, there are some differences between anthropology and archeology that will be high lighted in this article.
+It is, in fact, study of man as the word itself is made up of Anthropos, meaning man, and logos, meaning study.
+So everything about man, not just in the present but from the ancient past also makes up the subject matter of anthropology.
+Archaeology (archeology) is also the study of the artifacts dug out from below the surface of the earth (related to men from the past).
+This study, tells us a lot about the culture, lifestyle, and history of ancient men.
+Thus, both subjects are, in a broader sense, studying about man, in general.
+Archaeology is thus a part of anthropology that is akin to sociology of the ancient man.
+Despite such close relationship and similarities, there are some differences between anthropology and archeology that will be highlighted in this article.

-The study of anything related with man is anthropology.
-In this sense, archaeology is a sub field of anthropology.
-Archeology ends, where history begins.
-So, the study of prehistoric man on the basis of analysis of material dug from beneath the earth is archaeology.
-In North America, archeology is accepted as a sub field of anthropology but outside this region, archeology is regarded as a separate field of study, a subject that focuses on prehistoric man through analysis of his tools and other artifacts found through digging of earth.
+The study of prehistoric man on the basis of analysis of material dug from beneath the earth is archeology.
+In North America, archeology is accepted as a sub-field of anthropology but, outside this region, archeology is regarded as a separate field of study, a subject that focuses on prehistoric man through analysis of his tools and other artifacts found in digging of earth.
 Whether archeology is accepted as a field of study within the fold of anthropology or regarded as a separate field of study, the fact remains that both are studies of early, ancient man.
-Such study is partly conjecture, partly revealed through the analysis of tools found through excavations carried out in archeological expeditions.
+Such study is partly conjecture, partly revealed through the analysis of tools found in excavations carried out in archeological expeditions.
 Archeological research is always chronological in nature as it is necessary to classify the artifacts found on the basis of their ages.
-This is considered as the starting point of archeological research.
+This is considered as the starting point for archeological research.